pandalords/Unity-RoverGame/README.md

 4.
 5.

+## Development Blog :newspaper:

+1.

 ## Credits :clipboard:

 Created, designed, and developed by .
 Music and sound design provided by  and.
 Please give credit to this project if you use it elsewhere.
-Open sourced under the [Creative Commons Zero v1.0 Universal](LICENSE.md).
+Open sourced under the [Creative Commons Zero v1.0 Universal](https://github.com/pandalords/Unity-RoverGame/blob/main/LICENSE).